robertarcaleanu/Data-Introduction-101/README.md

 # Data-Introduction-101

 Hi!
-Welcome to my Data Introduction repositoy, I hope you find it useful!
+Welcome to my Data Introduction repository, I hope you find it useful!

 ## Scope

 ## Set Up

-In my opinion, the set-up is the most overwhelming part for a beginer.
+In my opinion, the set-up is the most overwhelming part for a beginner.
 This instends to recommend the easiest tools to start working with Data.

 ### Programming languages